-EUSA (European University Sports Association) events are for universities that qualify from their domestic university competitions, and allow the top universities in BUCS (British Universities & Colleges Sport) competitions to compete against the best universities in Europe.
+European University Sports Association (EUSA) events are for universities that qualify from their domestic university competitions, and allow the top universities in BUCS (British Universities & Colleges Sport) competitions to compete against the best universities in Europe.
 BUCS are the EUSA member for the UK and responsible for sanctioning UK entrants to EUSA events.

-In partnership with British Universities and Colleges Sport (BUCS) the Student National Championships are the qualification event for European Universities Games and Championships.
+The 2019 European Universities Championships (EUC) in Taekwondo will take place 24-27th July 2019, in Zagreb, Croatia.* In partnership with British Universities and Colleges Sport (BUCS) the March 2019 Student National Championships Series Finals are the qualification event for European Universities Games and Championships.

 EUSA events take place each year, and alternate annually between the EUSA Games (a multi-sport event, even-years) and the EUSA Championships (a series of single-sport events, odd-years).
 They are the principal student sports events of the European University Sports Association (EUSA) and Champions League of European University sport.
 The 2016 European Universiade (Games) were attended by almost 5000 student athlete qualifiers from 403 universities in 41 countries, competing in 23 sports including Taekwondo sparring and patterns disciplines.